|Computers, Materials & Continua

 ROUGE-L is a method based on the longest common subsequence.
 It can be calculated by Eqs.
 (18)–(20).

-Here, X is the question sentence generated by the model, and Y is the gold question. is the length of the common subsequence between the gold question sentence and the generated question sentence. is a fixed parameter.
-In this paper, we set to 1.2.
+Here, X is the question sentence generated by the model, and Y is the gold question.

 5.3 Results Analysis